Low-degree saturation: Significance

-All the distinctive features of scale-free networks are due to the existence of extremely high degree nodes, often referred as hubs.
-The existence of these hubs are predicted by the power-law distribution of the degrees.
-However low-degree saturation is a deviation from this theoretical degree distribution, since it characterize the low end of the degree distribution, it does not deny the existence of hubs.
+All the distinctive features of scale-free networks are due to the existence of extremely high degree nodes, often called "hubs".
+Their existence is predicted by the power-law distribution of the degrees.
+Low-degree saturation is a deviation from this theoretical degree distribution, since it characterize the low end of the degree distribution, it does not deny the existence of hubs.
 Therefore, a scale-free network with low-degree saturation can produce all the following characteristics: small-world characteristic, robustness, low attack tolerance, spreading behavior.